3 uses for contraception- beyond birth control

 Contraception is used by many healthcare providers to tackle numerous medical issues specific to women’s health, far beyond preventing pregnancy.

 When you think about the uses of contraceptive methods, what’s the first thing that comes to mind?
 Most people will say birth control.
 This makes sense, given that 86% of women using the oral contraceptive pill report birth control as the main reason for the use of the pill.
 However, did you know that just as many people use contraceptive pills for other purposes too?
 In fact, for 82% of 15-19-year-olds, the main reason for taking contraception is not birth control.

-Let’s take a deep dive and learn more about the 3 most common reasons women/users take contraception beyond birth control: acne, irregular menstruation, and heavy or painful periods.
+Let’s take a deep dive and learn more about the 3 most common reasons women and people assigned female at birth take contraception beyond birth control: acne, irregular menstruation, and heavy or painful periods.